How Does LendingTree Get Paid?

 1. Gather your bills

-To better understand your financial situation, gather your debt-related bills and highlight your monthly minimum payments and remaining balances.
-These could be credit card bills, medical bills, student loans, car loans and personal loans.
-Exclude your mortgage, as this is generally considered good debt.
+Gather your debt-related bills and highlight your monthly minimum payments and remaining balances.
+Include credit card bills, medical bills, student loans, car loans and personal loans.
+Many people exclude their mortgage as it is generally considered good debt

 2. Make a debt snowball worksheet